jochenalt/Pentapod-Design/docs/bill-of-material.md

 ## Herkulex IDs

-HerkuleX Servos are identified with a predefined number, the Herkulex ID.
-This number is used to address a servo when issuing a command.
-It is setup front with the [HerkuleX Manager](http://www.dongburobot.com/jsp/board/boardDown.jsp?bseq=6783).
+HerkuleX Servos are addressed with the so-called HerkuleX identifier.
+Each command has to be accompagnied by this ID.
+It is setup upfront with the [HerkuleX Manager](http://www.dongburobot.com/jsp/board/boardDown.jsp?bseq=6783), otherwise all servos would have the same identifier coming from the factory settings.
 The convention used is down in the table:

 |Limb              |  Servo type        | Formula          |  Leg 1 | Leg 2 | Leg 3 | leg 4 | leg 5 |
 |:-----------------|:-------------------|:-----------------|:-------|:------|:------|:------|:------|